-If registration is full, you can join the waitlist here.
+If registration is full for the week that you're interested in, you can join the waitlist here.

-NEW requirements for free registration to the 2019 CampBioE program:
+Requirements for free registration to the 2020 CampBioE program:

-For 2019, you are eligible to receive free registration to the camp if your household qualifies for the National School Breakfast and Lunch Program for Pennsylvania.
-The eligibility guidelines are based strictly on household income and can be found
+You are eligible to receive free registration to the camp if your household qualifies for the National School Breakfast and Lunch Program for Pennsylvania.
+The eligibility guidelines are based strictly on household income and can be found at

 applies to all applicants in each week of the camp (including the fourth week reserved for URM students).
 If you qualify for free registration, please indicate that on your application.
 You may be asked to provide proof at check-in on the first day